Signiant/lambda-promotion/README.md

 This tool uses the [lambda-metrics](https://github.com/Signiant/lambda-metrics) function for monitoring.
 This Lambda function must be setup on the same environment as any Lambda functions you wish to monitor.

 The lambda-monitor.sh script can be run after the promotion of a function to enable monitoring.
-Monitoring a function watches a custom percent-failure metric (calculated for the last 5 minutes), and triggers a notification to an https endpoint if it reaches or exceeds a threshold.
-This monitoring is performed uses CloudWatch alarms and SNS topics, as well as a dedicated Lambda function.
+Monitoring a function tracks a custom percent-failure metric (calculated for the last 5 minutes), and triggers a notification to an https endpoint if it reaches or exceeds a threshold.
+Two Cloudwatch alarms and one SNS topic are created for each function.

 ## Usage